« read previous | home | search | shop | submit | about | read next »

 CAFÉ FAUX: decaffeinated coffee.

-CAFÉ FILtrE: filtered American-style coffee (not available at all cafés).
+CAFÉ FILTRE: filtered American-style coffee (not available at all cafés).

 CAFÉ GLACÉ: iced coffee.